sharpliner/sharpliner/docs/AzureDevOps/DefinitionReference.md

 }

-// Template itself - the passed in parameters are the values used when referencing the template class InstallDotNetTemplate(InstallDotNetParameters? parameters = null)
+// Template itself - the passed in parameters are the values used when referencing the template class StronglyTypedInstallDotNetTemplate(InstallDotNetParameters? parameters = null)
     : StepTemplateDefinition<InstallDotNetParameters>(parameters)
 {
     // Where to publish the YAML to